owenmcfadden2/RecipeAnalysis/README.md

   ></iframe>
 </div>

 For our **bivariate analysis**, we looked at average rating among recipes with different protein content.
-We "binned" the protein (% daily value column) into 5 bins, [0-50%], [50-100%], [100-150%], [150-200%] and [200-250%] and averaged the rating of recipes within those bins.
+We used the protein_bin column to bin the proteins and averaged the rating of recipes within those bins.
 As you can see, there is no visible disparity, but we'll have to continue digging deeper on the issue.
 <div style="margin-bottom: -175px;">
   <iframe
     src="assets/bivariate.html"